DID YOU KNOW?

 The Lehigh Valley is a fast-growing region in eastern Pennsylvania that covers 726 square miles in Lehigh and Northampton counties.
 The two-county area consists of the cities of Allentown, Bethlehem and Easton, 27 boroughs and 32 townships.
-More than 670,000 people call the region home, but that number is growing by roughly one percent per year.
-Nestled between some of the nation’s largest metropolitan areas, the Lehigh Valley features a rich variety of landscapes, including the Blue Mountain to the north, the Delaware River to the east and the South Mountain.
-The majority of the populated areas are increasing in density.
-This runs parallel with an increase in diversity, not only of the type of people who live, work, and visit here, but in the growing opportunities – and challenges – that impact our quality of life.

-We'll use a theoretical group of ten friends to paint a portrait of the Lehigh Valley and its residents.

-Result | The Lehigh Valley is a fast-growing region in eastern Pennsylvania that covers 726 square miles in Lehigh and Northampton counties.
-The two-county area consists of the cities of Allentown, Bethlehem and Easton, 27 boroughs and 32 townships.
-More than 670,000 people call the region home, but that number is growing by roughly one percent per year.
+More than 685,000 people call the region home, but that number is growing steadily by roughly 4,000 people per year.
 Nestled between some of the nation’s largest metropolitan areas, the Lehigh Valley features a rich variety of landscapes, including the Blue Mountain to the north, the Delaware River to the east and the South Mountain.
 The majority of the populated areas are increasing in density.
 This runs parallel with an increase in diversity, not only of the type of people who live, work, and visit here, but in the growing opportunities – and challenges – that impact our quality of life.

 We'll use a theoretical group of ten friends to paint a portrait of the Lehigh Valley and its residents.